Get Updates Straight to Your Inbox

-In-N-Out founder, Harry Snyder, first takes the brown wax paper used to package his bakery buns and creates hand-cut lap mats for Customers who choose to eat in their cars.
-He switches to pink butcher paper, but a suggestion from a printing company inspires Harry to replace butcher paper with printed mats that offer helpful information to Customers.
+Harry first takes the brown wax paper used to package his bakery buns and creates hand-cut lap mats for Customers who choose to eat in their cars.
+He then switches to pink butcher paper, and in 1970, Harry is inspired to replace butcher paper with printed mats that offer helpful information to Customers.
 Early lap mats featuring local maps with In-N-Out locations would often wind up in glove boxes to help drivers find their way around town.

-A cartoon fryman designed by In-N-Out founder, Harry Snyder, becomes the first T-shirt design in a continuing series of popular T-shirts that later becomes a tradition of releasing a new T-shirt annually, or when In-N-Out opens in a new market.
+A cartoon fryman designed by Harry becomes the first T-shirt design in a continuing series of popular T-shirts that later becomes a tradition of releasing a new T-shirt annually, or when In-N-Out opens in a new market.
 Since then, 45 T-shirts have been released.
-In-N-Out Customers can purchase shirts at all our locations, including company stores in Baldwin Park and Las Vegas, and through our website, shop.in-n-out.com.
+In-N-Out Customers can purchase shirts at all our locations, including company stores in Baldwin Park and Las Vegas, and through our merchandise website at shop.in-n-out.com.

 Company store founded

 The In-N-Out Company Store officially opens at In-N-Out’s original Baldwin Park location, providing a signature line of products that began with the first In-N-Out T-shirt in 1975.
 The introduction of the annual T-shirt design begins around 1984.
 The In-N-Out Company Store now has three locations in addition to the online store: the original in Baldwin Park, California, and two in Las Vegas, Nevada.
-Today, In-N-Out fans can purchase everything from beach towels to over-sized safety pins that secure our Associates’ aprons.
+Today, In-N-Out Customers can purchase everything from shoes and socks to beach towels and blankets.

-One of founder Harry Snyder’s favorite movies, “It’s a Mad, Mad, Mad, Mad World,” features characters racing to find treasure buried under four palm trees planted to resemble the letter W. Given that each In-N-Out store is Harry’s treasure, a tradition of planting crossed palm trees in front of most In-N-Out locations.
+One of Harry’s favorite movies, “It’s a Mad, Mad, Mad, Mad World,” features characters racing to find treasure buried under four palm trees planted to resemble the letter W. Because each In-N-Out store was Harry’s treasure, in 1972 he started a tradition of planting crossed palm trees in front of most In-N-Out locations.
 Today, in his honor, we continue to plant a set of crossed palms at all new locations.

 1952 – 1993